asi-os/.github/CONTRIBUTING.md

 # 🤝 Contributing to ASIOS™

 Thank you for your interest in improving **ASIOS™**!
 We welcome bug fixes, new features, documentation updates, tests, and more.
-Before you start, please read this guide and the linked policies below.
+Before you start, please read this guide and the linked policies below to ensure your contributions align with our commitment to ethical AI development and safety.

 ---